JakeLambourn/graphite-backend-test/README.md

 ### Known bugs to fix

-1. Finish the single-article view method to show the full article on its own
+1. Finish the single-article view method to show the full article on its own - DONE
-2. Article listing currently shows whole article content; truncate it to a suitable length and include a link to single-article view
+2. Article listing currently shows whole article content; truncate it to a suitable length and include a link to single-article view - DONE
 3. Article listing shows escaped HTML, not unescaped HTML.
-Fix this and ensure similar is done for single-article view
+Fix this and ensure similar is done for single-article view - NO ISSUE FOUND
 4. There's a missing database column.
-Add this with a suitable migration
+Add this with a suitable migration - DONE

 There may be other bugs/oddities that you encounter; please resolve as you deem appropriate and note accordingly in your response back to Graphite.

 ### Features to add

-1. Article listing - restrict to latest 10 items
+1. Article listing - restrict to latest 10 items - DONE
 2. Add a `promoted` property to the Article model, and ensure promoted articles are shown first, with some kind of visual highlight to indicate their promoted status
-3. Add the signed-in user's email address/username to the top of the page
+3. Add the signed-in user's email address/username to the top of the page - DONE
 4. Add Google reCAPTCHA to the login page, using configuration for site/secret keys as appropriate

 ## Notes